kaspar-p/types-of-ants/docs/design/v1.0/design.md

 Ashley had the good idea of having a little graphic of an ant building, so the name is going to be `ant-building-projects`.
 That's the top-level directory, too.

 Details on the structure and architecture of `ant-building-projects` will be included in a separate design doc.

-# ant-just-checking-in

-The canaries, monitoring, continuous health testing software.

-## Requirements

-Each test needs to register itself somehow in the database.
-Each test will emit data about their passing/failures, and potentially additional debug logs into the database.

-All of this data may be logged into different databases.
-The data should only be kept for the last month, anything older than that can be thrown away.

-All functionality that the project requires is tested here.
-This includes:

-**ant-in-the-web**

-- The site is up, contains some ants (`ping` or `curl -L` test)
-- Suggestions are received and listed in the site afterwards
-- New emails are received and confirmation emails are sent to them.
-- Each page is working as expected and is populated with the relevant data.

-**ant-building-projects**

-- projects can be spun up on machines they didn't exist on before (deploying for the first time)
-- projects can be updated after they already exist (deploying after the first time)

-## Details

-`ant-just-checking-in` will probably be written in Rust, and will commit the data into a database.
-The data will need to include the following:

-- A unique string ID, which is the test name
-- The timestamp the test was performed
-- The status of the test (pass/fail)

-# ant-building-projects

-The deployment and building software.

-## Requirements

-It needs to be able to know if a project has changed.
-This can either be a push or pull method.
-Push would require the existence of an API, and pull would require some sort of CRON job cycle.

-It then needs to pull the new changes, rebuild the project, stop the current program, and restart the program.

-Building the project will be handled by the build system, like Bazel.
-Everything else is straightforward.

-Deployment data will also need to be logged, to show on /deployments.
-Each step of the deployment will need to emit that data.
-The data includes:

-- Timestamp of the start of the step
-- Timestamp of the end of the step
-- The version that it is upgrading from
-- The version it is upgrading to
-- The machine that it is deploying onto
-- The project that is currently being deployed